XunchaoZ/algotrade/README.md

-The Jupyter Notebook backtest.ipynb is for backtesting on AlgoBull platform.\\
-The Juypter Notebook framework.ipynb is my own implementation of a backtesting framework.
+The Jupyter Notebook backtest.ipynb is for backtesting on AlgoBull platform.\n The Juypter Notebook framework.ipynb is my own implementation of a backtesting framework.